Japan National Football Team

 | Major Honors | Four AFC Asian Cup titles and a best World Cup finish of the round of 16 |

-| Current FIFA Men's Ranking | 18th |
+| Current FIFA Men's Ranking | 19th |

 | Highest-Ever FIFA Ranking | 9th |

 Group F suits Japan if they can establish tempo early.
 They are often strongest when the game becomes about movement, spacing, and detail rather than pure physical disruption.
-The match schedule and the likely host venues will shape how the group unfolds.
+The match schedule and likely host venues will shape how the group unfolds.

 FIFA World Cup 2026 Group F Standings